Ogden School District increases campus security

 Currently, visitors must stop at the office and check in at Odyssey, however, that process will soon change.

-“Unfortunately, in the climate and society that we live in today, there have been incidents at schools and that’s on every parent, and grandparent, and aunt and uncle, every family member’s mind is how is my child safe in school,” Dr. Nolan stated.
+“Unfortunately, in the climate and society that we live in today, there have been incidents at schools and that’s on every parent, and grandparent, and aunt and uncle, every family member’s mind is how is my child will be safe in school,” said Nolan.

 Liberty Elementary School is one of the eight to already have this practice in place.
 Visitors can only enter the school through the main doors.
 In the foyer, visitors are greeted with a video doorbell.
 Office staff may ask to see some form of identification if they do not recognize the visitor as a parent of one of the students.
 When a staff member buzzes the visitor in, he or she will have access to the main office rather than access straight into the school.